The Sydney Harbour Bridge

 Bradfield ranks as one of Australia’s finest-ever engineers.
 He was also a visionary nation-builder and a devout follower of the teachings of Jesus.

 At his memorial service the Anglican Archbishop of Sydney, the Most Reverend Howard Mowll acknowledged Bradfield’s impressive worldly accomplishments.
 But he said Bradfield was a ‘man of simple faith’ who ‘never missed the opportunity of presenting gracefully that simple faith.’

 He was associated with the building of the Burrinjuck Dam which was responsible for the irrigation of the Riverina area, enabling it to become a major food supplier.

 Bradfield’s list of other major projects that he was involved in included Brisbane’s Story Bridge, the Hornibrook Highway near Brisbane as well as the St Lucia site for the University of Queensland.

 His vision for creating a similar irrigation project to that of the Riverina area to enable outback Queensland to become a major food supplier was never achieved.

 Bradfield was a visionary and a master engineer who could understand how the Scriptures and modern science were compatible.

 Writer: Graham McDonald

 With thanks to author Roy Williams, who supplied some of the information used in this article.
-Roy is currently writing books about both John Bradfield and Arthur Stace.
+Roy is currently writing a book about John Bradfield.
+His book on Arthur Stace called Mr Eternity(2017) is now available.
 His earlier books In God They Trust?
 (2013) and Post-God Nation?
-(2015) explore many aspects of Australia’s Christian history.”
+(2015) explore many aspects of Australia’s Christian history.